Fomalhaut: Fomalhaut A

-Properties

 Fomalhaut is a young star, for many years thought to be only 100 to 300 million years old, with a potential lifespan of a billion years.
 A 2012 study gave a slightly higher age of 440±40 million years.
 The surface temperature of the star is around 8590 K. Fomalhaut's mass is about 1.92 times that of the Sun, its luminosity is about 16.6 times greater, and its diameter is roughly 1.84 times as large.

 Fomalhaut is slightly metal-deficient compared to the Sun, which means it is composed of a smaller percentage of elements other than hydrogen and helium.
 The metallicity is typically determined by measuring the abundance of iron in the photosphere relative to the abundance of hydrogen.
 A 1997 spectroscopic study measured a value equal to 93% of the Sun's abundance of iron.
 A second 1997 study deduced a value of 78%, by assuming Fomalhaut has the same metallicity as the neighboring star TW Piscis Austrini, which has since been argued to be a physical companion.
 In 2004, a stellar evolutionary model of Fomalhaut yielded a metallicity of 79%.
 Finally, in 2008, a spectroscopic measurement gave a significantly lower value of 46%.

 Fomalhaut has been claimed to be one of approximately 16 stars belonging to the Castor Moving Group.
 This is an association of stars which share a common motion through space, and have been claimed to be physically associated.
 Other members of this group include Castor and Vega.
 The moving group has an estimated age of 200±100 million years and originated from the same location.
 More recent work has found that purported members of the Castor Moving Group appear to not only have a wide range of ages, but their velocities are too different to have been possibly associated with one another in the distant past.
-Hence, "membership" to this dynamical group has no bearing on the age of the Fomalhaut system.
+Hence, "membership" in this dynamical group has no bearing on the age of the Fomalhaut system.